-In the medical device industry, proper requirements documentation is crucial in the early stages of development.
+In the medical device industry, Medical Device Requirements Documentation is crucial in the early stages of development.
 A requirements document outlines the purpose, features, functionality, and behavior of a medical device.
-This document provides the guidelines for the development and manufacturing process of medical devices.
-As the development process begins and features of a medical device change, the requirements documentation should be adequately updated to provide the FDA with the clear functionality of the device.
+This medical device requirements documentation provides the guidelines for the development and manufacturing process of medical devices.
+As the development process begins and the features of a medical device change, the requirements documentation should be adequately updated to provide the FDA with the clear functionality of the device.
 A well-written and consistently updated requirements document can help in the FDA approval process as a company is required to show to the FDA that their medical device is safe, effective, and operates as specified.

 How does a requirements Document Work?

-A thorough requirements document allows for all teams in the development process, from engineers to project management to marketing, to be on the same page and understand their roles.
+Thorough medical device requirements documentation allows for all teams in the development process, from engineers to project management to marketing, to be on the same page and understand their roles.
 Apart from being comprehensive, this documentation must also be incredibly specific as to the functions, features, and uses of the device.
 The FDA verifies that the medical device has proper requirements.
 Also, specificity in design and development teams for the device supports the process.
 A simple way to speed up the FDA approval process is to make sure that your company has the appropriate requirements documentation early on as this documentation takes into account what the FDA is looking for.

 Types of Medical Devices